 - Financing and Insurance.

-A key success driver for the above mentioned continue to be the creation of financial value for producers through a discount incentive scheme based on value of business conducted with VKB on an annual basis.
+A key success driver for the above mentioned continues to be the creation of financial value for producers through a discount incentive scheme based on value of business conducted with VKB on an annual basis.

 Source: VKB Group.
 For more, see www.vkb.co.za.